Project Development

 2003, 2004

-What exactly?
+What Exactly?

 I think I played a key role in conceptualizing this initiative, developing the project proposal and getting donors on board.
 Dr. Eben Friedman, a leading authority on Roma issues, led this project.
 I was also responsible for monitoring the implementation of the project and fundraising.

-Sida Sweden
+ECMI, Sida

-What happened?
+What Happened?

 Four Expert Group organized around the core areas of education, health, civil rights, and employment were established.